Jimbo994/jimboelrijkpset6/README.md

 This applications uses Recipe Puppy API which is an ingredient based recipe search machine.
 For more information see: http://www.recipepuppy.com/about/api/ FireBase is used as a database to store recipes you want to keep.
+If you want to try out this app, you will have to add Firebase to your project, go to Getting Started for more instructions.

 Note to Corrector!
 --------------------